changeworld/azure-docs.ja-jp/articles/storage/blobs/storage-blobs-list.md

     try
     {
         // Call the listing operation and enumerate the result segment.
         // When the continuation token is null, the last segment has been returned and
         // execution can exit the loop.
         do
         {
             BlobResultSegment resultSegment = await container.ListBlobsSegmentedAsync(prefix,
-                false, BlobListingDetails.Metadata, null, null, null, null);
+                false, BlobListingDetails.Metadata, null, continuationToken, null, null);
             foreach (var blobItem in resultSegment.Results)
             {
                 // A hierarchical listing may return both virtual directories and blobs.